 Here are two amazing resources I use to view what crypto coins have the most volatility on any given day.

-7. Always pay attention to Bitcoin.
+.
 Almost all altcoins are paired closely to Bitcoin.
 If the price of Bitcoin pumps drastically, altcoins price will almost always drop.

 This is the results of people trying to exit altcoins in order to ride the Bitcoin profits.
 On the other hand, if Bitcoin prices dump, altcoin prices will also follow suit and dump.

 The sweet spot for trading altcoins is during the consolidation phases of Bitcoin or when it steadily increases in price over time.
 As long as Bitcoin is still “the king of crypto”, drastic movements will always equal drastic altcoin results.